Yash-Raj-96/cassandra_product_catalog/README.md

 # 🛒 NoSQL Database for E-Commerce – Cassandra Product Catalog

--
-This project demonstrates how to set up a simple e-commerce product catalog using Apache Cassandra, a distributed NoSQL database.
-It involves creating a keyspace, defining a product table, inserting product records, and performing basic queries such as selection, update, and deletion of product data.
-This showcases how NoSQL databases efficiently handle large-scale data for applications like e-commerce.
+This project demonstrates how to set up a simple e-commerce product catalog using **Apache Cassandra**, a distributed NoSQL database.
+It showcases how NoSQL databases efficiently handle large-scale data, which is crucial for applications like e-commerce.

 ---

 ## 📌 Project Overview